 Applesauce Chocolate Chip Cake Half Version

-If you want to try a smaller version of the cake, just halve all the ingredients and bake it in a small Bundt pan.
-I haven’t yet tested a loaf pan version, but the small Bundt pan version works perfectly and is done in about an hour.
+If you want to try a smaller version of the cake, just halve all the ingredients and bake it in a small Bundt pan or fluted pan.
+I haven't yet tested a loaf pan version, but the small Bundt pan version works perfectly and is done in about an hour.

 Original recipe is here.

 - 2 ½ cups all-purpose flour (320 grams)

 - 1 ½ cups granulated sugar (300 grams)